Left Party (Sweden): 1920s

-Zeth Höglund, the main leader of the party during the split from the Social Democrats, left the party in 1924.
-Höglund was displeased with the developments in Moscow after the death of Vladimir Lenin, and he founded his own Communist Party, independent from the Comintern.
+Zeth Höglund, the main leader of the party during the split from the Social Democrats, himself left the party in 1924.
+Höglund was displeased with developments in Moscow after the death of Vladimir Lenin, and thus he founded his own Communist Party, independent from the Comintern.
 Around 5,000 party members followed Höglund.

-On 23 and 24 January 1926, SKP organized a trade union conference with delegates representing 80,000 organized workers.

-In 1927, SKP organized a conference of National Association of the Unemployed, and called for the abolition of the Unemployment Commission (AK).
+On 23 and 24 January 1926, the SKP organized a trade union conference with delegates representing 80,000 organized workers.
+This was followed in 1927 by a conference of the National Association of the Unemployed, where the party called for the abolition of the Unemployment Commission (AK).

 In 1929, a major split, the largest in the history of the party, took place.
-Nils Flyg, Karl Kilbom, Ture Nerman, all MPs, and the majority of the party membership were expelled by the Comintern.
+Nils Flyg, Karl Kilbom, Ture Nerman, all MPs, and the majority of the party membership, were expelled by the Comintern.
 The expelled were called Kilbommare, and those loyal to the Comintern were called Sillenare (after their leader Hugo Sillén).
 Out of 17,300 party members, 4,000 sided with Sillén and the Comintern.
 Conflicts erupted locally over control of party offices and property.
 In Stockholm, the office of the central organ, held by the Kilbommare, was besieged by Comintern loyalists.
-Fist-fights erupted in Gothenburg, in a clash over control of the party office.
+Fist-fights erupted in Gothenburg in a clash over control of the party office.
 Effectively, the Kilbom-Flyg factions continued to operate their party under the name of Socialist Party, soon renamed Socialistiska partiet.
-Notably, they took with them the central organ of the party, Folkets Dagblad Politiken.
-SKP started new publications, including Ny Dag and Arbetar-Tidningen.
+Notably, they took with them the central media organ of the party, Folkets Dagblad Politiken.
+The SKP started new publications, including Ny Dag and Arbetar-Tidningen.

-Under Sillén's leadership, the party adhered to the "Class against Class"-line, denouncing any co-operation with the Social Democrats.
+Under Sillén's leadership, the party adhered to the "class against class" line, denouncing any co-operation with the Social Democrats.
 Sven Linderot, a dynamic young leader, become the party chairman.

 1930s

 The infamous Ådalen shootings of unarmed demonstrating workers took place in 1931.
 This development led to increased labour militancy and gave new life to the crisis-ridden SKP.

 The Spanish Civil War began in 1936.
-SKP and its youth wing sent a sizeable contingent to fight in the International Brigades.
+The SKP and its youth wing sent a sizeable contingent to fight in the International Brigades.
 520 Swedes took part in the brigades and 164 of them died there.
-Simultaneously, an extensive solidarity work for the Second Spanish Republic and the people of Spain was organized in Sweden.
+Simultaneously, extensive solidarity work for the Second Spanish Republic and the people of Spain was organized in Sweden.

 During the 1930s, the party was rebuilt; as the Kilbom-Flyg party crumbled, the party base was enhanced.
 By 1939, SKP had 19,116 members.